 Both the endangered black rhino and the massive white rhino are brown.
 They are different in size and have some other particularities.
 White rhinos weigh more than 4,000 lbs (2 tons), making them the second biggest animal in Africa after the elephant and placing them on everyone's Big Five safari bucket-list.

 With sharp horns that can grow up to 59 in (150 cm), rhinos are war machines.
 Add the fact that they're shortsighted, have a rather small brain and a very bad temper, it's easy to see why they deserve a place on our list.
 They attack when they feel threatened, also when irritated.
 Despite their size, they are actually excellent runners, reaching speeds of up to 40 mph (64 km/h).
 Don't mess with them because they'll definitely outrun you!

 Chances of being attacked by a rhino in the wild are extremely low and for disheartening reasons.
-The rhino's only natural predator is man.
-And look at what he's done – black rhino population dropped by 97.6% since 1960.
+The rhino's only natural predator is the man.
+Unfortunately, the black rhino population dropped by 97.6% since 1960.

 In Africa, danger lurks where you least expect it.
 Size does not matter at all.
 You can survive a violent lion attack then get bitten by a mosquito and die.

 According to the World Health Organization (WHO), malaria kills around half a million people each year, 90% of them in Africa.
 Female Anopheles mosquitoes carry the parasite responsible for malaria, one of the world's deadliest diseases.
 They pick it up from an infected human and pass it on to the next person through their saliva.
 The parasite travels to the liver, where it multiplies, then continues to move to the blood stream and red cells.
 Pregnant women and children are most vulnerable, with 70% of deaths occurring in children under five.
 Luckily, prevention and control are beginning to show results.
 Since 2010, mortality rates have decreased by 29% within all age groups.